jellyfin/jellyfin-server-macos/README.md

 Does the console inside Xcode show `Error Domain=NSPOSIXErrorDomain Code=13 "Permission denied"`?
 If so, you need to fix your Jellyfin directory inside `-resources`.

+Does the console show a `Failed to bind to address` message?
+You may already have a copy of Jellyfin running on your computer.
+This can happen if you did not shutdown a separate Jellyfin install, or if you clicked on "Stop" inside Xcode.
+Use Activity Monitor to find and quit any open Jellyfin process.

 ### The project built, but Jellyfin didn't launch.
 There are no errors I can see.

 This wrapper does not launch the Web UI automatically.
 This will eventually become a configurable option.
 In the meanwhile, you can use the Jellyfin icon in the menu bar to launch the Web UI.